Puppy Socialization & Training

 - Until your pup is potty trained, stay with them when they go outside to eliminate.
 That way you can guarantee they’ve gone.

-- Experts also recommend that your dog stays in a crate at night until they are fully housebroken.
+- Experts also recommend that your dog stays in a crate at night.
+Do this until they are fully housebroken.

 If you dog does have an accident, stay calm, and of course immediately clean it up as soon as you can.
 We highly recommend Nature’s Miracle Stain and Odor Remover.